samiavasil/QtWebApp/README.md

  Fork from Stefan QtWebApp:
  http://stefanfrings.de/qtwebapp/index-en.html

 The main idea of this fork is to add Websockets support.
-Because Qt framework  websockets implementation in current moment  doesn't allow direct  upgrade from TCP socket to websocket i decided to copy QWebsocket library in QtWebApp library and to made needed modifications.
+Qt framework doesn't support direct  upgrade from QTcpSocket to QWebSocket sockets in the current moment.
+Therefore, I decided to copy QtWebsocket library in QtWebApp and make necessary changes.
+Example Demo1 has been updated to demonstrate WebSocket communication.
+By default server is stated in https secured mode on https://localhost:8080.

+You can go in browser on https://localhost:8080 and there is located a link to simple Websockets demo.